savoirfairelinux/building-inclusive-open-source-software/docs/A-BCT.md

 ## Non-profit collectives

+Non profit organizations are at the core of producing resources about accessibility and inclusiveness, especially from a design and platform agnostic perspective.
+They are also a great source of critic takes on the current state of accessibility for different platforms as they often have less conflicts of interest.

 ### The World Wide Web Consortium (W3C)

 The [World Wide Web Consortium](https://www.w3.org/about/) is the organization behind multiple accessibility guidelines and standards recognized worldwide.
 With over 30 years of existence It's mostly known for it's work on the WCAG which are the worldwide standards in term of web accessibility.